orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathX.rst

 But ’pw’ is a little bit more permissive, and can tolerate a one-dimensional vector as the right operand.

-**Function bands** This function allows to select specific bands from an image, and/or to rearrange them in a new vector; for instance:
+**Function bands:** This function allows to select specific bands from an image, and/or to rearrange them in a new vector; for instance:

 .. math:: bands(im1,\{1,2,1,1\})